Salsabil007/Gemma_prompt_engineering/README.md

 ### Finetuning using LORA
 Before we begin, we need to request access to the gemma model from huggingface as it is a gated model.
 To do so, follow the link https://huggingface.co/google/gemma-7b and submit the consent form in Terms.
 Once you get access to the model, go to the huggingface profile -> settings -> Access Tokens and generate a new token, preferably in READ form.
-In your google colab, click on the Sectets (key submol) tab in the left sidebar and add your token and use "HF_TOKEN" as name.
+In your google colab, click on the Sectets (key sybmol) tab in the left sidebar and add your token and use "HF_TOKEN" as name.
 In google colab, go to connect -> change runtime type -> Connect to T4 GPU.

-We will use parameter efficient finetuning technique (PEFT) LORA to finetune the gemma model.
-Generally, finetuning a LLM with 2 Billion parameters is complex and resource as well as time consuming.
+We will use parameter efficient finetuning technique (PEFT) using LORA to finetune the gemma model.
+Generally, finetuning a LLM with 2 Billion parameters is complex and resource as well as time-consuming.
 LoRA or low rank adaptation enables us to train only a fraction of the weights in the LLM while freezing the other weights.
 LoRA leverages the rank property of a matrix.
 Lower rank matrix are useful in data compression as it compress the size of a matrix while preserving sufficient information.
 More details can be found in this [link](https://www.datacamp.com/tutorial/mastering-low-rank-adaptation-lora-enhancing-large-language-models-for-efficient-adaptation).
 In short, we can use LoRA to train only a small subset of parameters or low-rank matrices associated with the layers we specify.
 We can select the layers that we want to decompose into low-rank matrix called LoRA adapter and train the adapters and add to the existing model during prediction.